The Aha! Moment

 Leadership Next

-Gopalakrishnan, director, Tata Sons, the promoter company of various Tata Group companies, shares with us anecdotes and lessons learnt from his 45-year-long career as a professional manager.
+Gopalakrishnan, Former Director, Tata Sons, the promoter company of various Tata Group companies, shares with us anecdotes and lessons learnt from his 45-year-long career as a professional manager.
 He believes these stories will enable managers to reminisce about aha! moments from their own lives or careers and more importantly, learn from these recollections.

-It was a cloudy day in the coastal city of Mumbai on the last day of 2012.
+It was a cloudy day in the coastal city of Mumbai.
 The city was gearing up for the various New Year’s Eve celebrations across town.
 I flagged a black-and-yellow cab and requested the driver to take me to Bombay House.
 As we went past the Taj President in posh Cuffe Parade, my driver, Imran Khan, educated me about the Bombay House.
 He said, “It was built over 85 years back (in 1924).”
 And then promptly asked, “Are you going to the Ratan Tata Trust?”
 I mumbled and began to answer, but Khan was impatient.
 He went on to talk about the Trust and specifically, a particular medical grant it offers.
 I could sense his love for the Tata Group and quickly jotted down an additional question for R. Gopalakrishnan, director, Tata Sons and the person I was going to meet at the Bombay House.

 I had a quick meeting with Amogh Thakur, my colleague and photographer in Mumbai, and we rushed to the fourth floor of the building.
 There was nothing spectacular about the architecture or the interiors; yet, I was excited to be there.
 I glanced at Amogh and he said: “Isn’t there an aura about this place?”
 There certainly was.
 After all, we were at the building that housed the offices of Tata Sons and its former chairman, Ratan Tata, the man under whom the group’s revenue grew several times to reach US $100.09 billion (approx. Rs.
 4,75,721 crore) in 2011-2012 from just Rs.
 11,000 crore in FY 1991, when he took over.
+(Today, there are 29 publicly listed Tata Group companies with a combined market capitalisation of ₹31.6 trillion (US$382 billion) as of 8 March 2024).

 Soon, Gopalakrishnan briskly walked out of his room, exchanged greetings with all of us and we settled down for the interview.
 Within the first few minutes of the meeting, I could sense a mixture of humility and confidence in the man.
 He carried the demeanour of someone in the midst of a fulfilling career – as a professional manager, mentor and teacher.
 Of course, he’s also an author who is now famous for his three books – When the Penny Drops, The Case of the Bonsai Manager and What the CEO really wants from You: 4 As – all wonderfully crafted to groom better leaders, managers and professionals.
 In all these books, Gopalakrishnan shares stories from his personal and professional life with the simple aim of helping managers and decision-makers get a perspective (in some cases, in hindsight) of various situations they may find themselves in.